 This web site is now fully updated with details of the new HT-400.

-Launch of the new HT-400 is delayed slightly until May 2018.
+Launch of the new HT-400 is delayed slightly, but is due for release within the next 2-3 weeks.
 The SRP of the UK model will be £2149 inc VAT.
-The first two shipments are already sold out, so we are now allocating stock from the third shipment, due late May.

 - Bigger 7” colour touch screen

 - Improved Playlist facilities

 - Improved search/browse facilities with on-screen keyboard

 - New OurBook feature to create your own custom book index